Kvanefjeld

 The project is held by Energy Transition Minerals (formerly Greenland Minerals Ltd, listed on the Australian Securities Exchange).
-Its largest shareholder is Chinese rare earth company Shenghe Resources.
+As of August 2025, OCJ investments Pty Ltd in Australia hold a 17% share of the company, while a Chinese company, Shenghe Resources holds a 7% share.
+The rest of the shares are held by other institutions and private investors.
 An industry overview in 2025 described Kvanefjeld as one of the most strategic undeveloped rare-earth deposits in southern Greenland, though it also noted that development has stalled amid legal disputes while the rival Tanbreez project progressed under U.S. ownership.

 Geology

 Kvanefjeld is part of the layered Ilimaussaq intrusive complex, a unique Mesoproterozoic peralkaline intrusion.
 The ore occurs mainly in Lujavrite, a dark agpaitic variety of nepheline syenite.
 Rare earths and uranium are concentrated in the minerals Steenstrupine and Eudialyte, while Sphalerite carries the zinc values.

 The distribution of rare earths is attractive for modern applications: Neodymium and Praseodymium dominate, with significant amounts of Dysprosium and Terbium that are critical for high-performance permanent magnets.
 Compared to many large light-REE deposits, Kvanefjeld contains a relatively higher share of mid- to heavy rare earths.

 In addition to its economic minerals, the lujavrite hosts striking occurrences of Villiaumite (NaF – Sodium fluoride) and other fluorescent minerals.
 Collectors value specimens of Tugtupite and Chkalovite from the site.